TomyLeHuy/lectures/README.md

 # 4. --- IMPORTANT ---
 # Resolve any merge conflicts locally now!
 # Once resolved, commit the merge.

+# 5. Push the merged changes to your feature branch
+git add .
+git commit -m "Your commit message" git push feature/your-feature-name
 ```

 ### 3. Merge Your Feature into development (Merge-Up)